-We attempted to answer these questions in the Puerto Rican Adolescent Survey.
-The analyses of this study are summarized here and amplified by indepth examinations of the model.
+The authors attempted to answer these questions in the Puerto Rican Adolescent Survey (PRAS), whose analyses are summarized here and amplified by indepth examinations of the model.

-The Puerto Rican Adolescent Survey is a two-wave (1986 and 1987) representative sample survey of 12-to-19-year-old Puerto Rican males from the South Bronx, New York (Rodriguez 1991).
-Sampling yielded 1170 eligible males, 1077 of whom (92 percent) agreed to participate in the study.
+The PRAS is a two-wave (1986 and 1987) representative sample survey of 12- to 19-year-old Puerto Rican males from the South Bronx, NY (Rodriguez 1991).
+Sampling yielded 1,170 eligible males, 1,077 of whom (92 percent) agreed to participate in the study.
 Respondent loss in the second wave was less than 17 percent, resulting in an overall response rate of 76 percent.

-The National Youth Survey was based on a probability sample of adolescents aged 11 to 17 in the continental United States.
-The first wave consisted of 1725 adolescents, and represented 73 percent of all eligible youth selected for participation.
-Analysis focused upon 869 males in the first and second waves.
+The NYS was based on a probability sample of adolescents ages 11 to 17 in the continental United States.
+The first wave consisted of 1,725 adolescents and represented 73 percent of all eligible youth selected for participation.
+Analysis focused on 869 males in the first and second waves.
 The data used for this study came from the first two waves, 1976 and 1977, obtained from the archives of the Inter-University Consortium for Political and Social Science Research.
-Both studies used the same datagathering procedures and the same measures (see Elliott et al. 1983; Rodriguez and Weisburd 1991).
-In both surveys, information was self-reported in confidential face-to-face interviews, in most instances taking place in the respondent's home.
-Respondents were guaranteed anonymity and confidentiality and all data collected were protected by a Certificate of Confidentiality from the U.S. Department of Health and Human Services.
+Both studies used the same data gathering procedures and the same measures (Elliott et al. 1983; Rodriguez and Weisburd 1991).
+In both surveys, information was self-reported in confidential face-to-face interviews, which occurred in most instances in the respondents' homes.
+Respondents were guaranteed anonymity and confidentiality, and all data collected were protected by a Certificate of Confidentiality from the U.S. Department of Health and Human Services.

-Our analysis replicated Elliott et al.'s measures.
-The predictive measures were Family Strain and School Strain, Family Normlessness and School Normlessness, Family Involvement and School Involvement, Attitudes towards Deviance, Involvement with Drug-Using Peers, and previous drug use and delinquency.
+Our analysis replicated Elliott and coworkers' (1985) measures.
+The predictive measures were family strain and school strain, family normlessness and school normlessness, family involvement and school involvement, attitudes toward deviance, involvement with drug-using peers, and previous drug use and delinquency.
 Two measures of drug use in the second interview year were used as separate final dependent variables.
-The first replicates Elliott et al.'s, based on self-reported use of five hard-core drugs.
-The second measure adds other serious drugs such as cocaine and crack, as well as others like marijuana and alcohol.
-The first measure was used to compare the Puerto Rican and National Youth samples, while the second, not replicable in the national data, was used to further analyze the Puerto Rican sample.
-The delinquency measure was also drawn from Elliott et al., and is based on self-reports of 26 felony and less serious offenses.
-The model was also extended by adding age, an important control variable in adolescent deviance research, and measures of acculturation and biculturalism.
+The first replicates Elliott and colleagues' study, based on self-reported use of five hard-core drugs.
+The second measure adds other serious drugs such as cocaine and crack, as well as marijuana and alcohol.
+The first measure was used to compare the PRAS and NYS samples, whereas the second, not replicable in the national data, was used to further analyze the PRAS sample.
+The delinquency measure was also drawn from Elliott and coworkers' measures and is based on self-reports of 26 felony and less serious offenses.
+The model was extended by adding age, an important control variable in adolescent deviance research, and measures of acculturation and biculturalism.
 Szapocznik's scale (Szapocznik et al. 1978) was included as a measure of acculturation and biculturalism.
 The same items were used in both measures, but in the latter, middle responses, denoting acceptance of both U.S. and Hispanic culture, were assigned the highest value.
 Table 1 shows how the measures used in the analysis were defined and constructed.
-Variable means and deviations are shown in Table 2.
-The numbers after the variables indicate the time order (i.e., Wave 1 or Wave 2) posited by Elliott et al. (1985).
-Both the ISC predictors and acculturation scales yielded adequate alpha coefficients in reliability tests (Elliot et al. 1985; Szapocznik et al. 1978).
+Variable means and deviations are shown in table 2.
+The numbers after the variables indicate the time order (i.e., Wave 1 or Wave 2) posited by Elliott and colleagues (1985).
+Both the ISC predictors and acculturation scales yielded adequate alpha coefficients in reliability tests (Elliott et al. 1985; Szapocznik et al. 1978).